 Stanford is an equal employment opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other characteristic protected by law.
 Stanford welcomes applications from all who would bring additional dimensions to the University’s research, teaching and clinical missions.

 Consideration of candidates will begin immediately.
-Application packets are due no later than July 20.

 Interested applicants should email a curriculum vitae, a statement of research, and the names of three references to firstname.lastname@example.org, addressed to Beverly Mitchell, MD, Department of Medicine, Stanford University, 269 Campus Drive, Stanford, CA 94305.